mattermost/docs/source/guides/channels.rst

 This Mattermost Channels User Guide is designed for anyone who needs help using Mattermost messaging capabilities.

 Access Your Workspace
 ---------------------

 .. toctree::
    :maxdepth: 1
    :hidden:

-   Login to Your Workspace </messaging/signing-in>
+   Log In to Your Workspace </messaging/signing-in>
    About Teams, Channels, and Messages </messaging/about-teams-channels-messages>
    Switch Between Teams </messaging/switching-between-teams>
    Log Out of Mattermost </messaging/logging-out>

-* :doc:`Login to Your Workspace </messaging/signing-in>` - Sign into a Mattermost server and navigate teams, channels, and messages to connect with your teammates.
+* :doc:`Log In to Your Workspace </messaging/signing-in>` - Sign into a Mattermost server and navigate teams, channels, and messages to connect with your teammates.
 * :doc:`About Teams, Channels, and Messages </messaging/about-teams-channels-messages>` - Find out how to access all of the Mattermost Channels capabilities.
-* :doc:`Switch Between Teams </messaging/switching-between-teams>` - Learn how to navigate between Mattermost Teams
+* :doc:`Switch Between Teams </messaging/switching-between-teams>` - Learn how to navigate between Mattermost Teams.
 * :doc:`Log Out of Mattermost </messaging/logging-out>` - Look here if you get stuck trying to log out.

 Work With Messages
 ------------------